Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 What you need to know: The classic Munich beer: clear, golden, bottom-fermented, with a dense head.
-Although it is omnipresent these days and is the most traditional Munich beer, it is relatively young.
+Although it is omnipresent these days and is said to be the most traditional Munich beer, it is relatively young.
 It was only introduced here at the end of the 19th century and soon won the hearts of the beer-loving citizens of Munich.

 Where to drink it: Anywhere that is “gemütlich” (cosy): in a beer garden, a beer hall, in the Bavarian corner pub – the “Boazn”, by the Isar, in the Wirtshaus, in front of the TV.